-After receiving encouragement from a good friend, Ms. Salzmann went to work for Morgan & Morgan, P.A. and handled well over a 1,000 personal injury cases as the lead attorney.
+After receiving encouragement from a good friend, Ms. Salzmann went to work for Morgan & Morgan, P.A. and handled thousands of personal injury cases as the lead attorney.
 Inspired to have a more personal, smaller boutique injury law firm, not a mill, Ms. Salzmann opened The Salzmann Firm, PLLC in February of 2010.

 The Salzmann Firm is everything that Attorney Carolyn Salzmann has envisioned it would be.
 The Salzmann Firm has a small attorney to client ratio and is able to give an extremely high level of customer service.
 This low attorney to client ratio allows each client to be given the high level of attention that they deserve and a level of accessibility to the lawyers and paralegals that is unmatched.
 This has allowed The Salzmann Firm to negotiate higher settlement than previously seen at prior personal injury firms because the level of detail is so much higher and the insurance companies realize it.